PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 ---

 We further investigate the benefit of combining Few-shot examples with RAG using a similar setting as the figure above.
 The Figure below shows that while the addition of Few-shot examples shows some benefits for SQLi, the same cannot be said for XSS.
-These findings suggest that the usage of Few-shot examples may not always provide advantages when RAG is already employed, indicating that in the NED (No Evaluation Dataset) scenario, it could be preferable to omit them.
+These findings suggest that the usage of Few-shot examples may not always provide advantages when RAG is already employed, indicating that in the NTD (No Training Dataset) scenario, it could be preferable to omit them.

 <!DOCTYPE html>
 <html lang="en">